conversailabs/website/doc/Ecommerce_Agent_Complete.md

 **Size confirmation:**
 "You mentioned you're a size [Size].
 Based on customer reviews, this item runs [true to size/large/small].
 Would you like your usual size or should we adjust?"

+**If customer wants product links:**
 "I can send you direct product links via SMS or email.
 Which do you prefer?"

+**If SMS selected - Collect phone number:**
+"Great!
+What's the best phone number to send the links to?"

+**If Email selected - Collect email:**
+"Perfect!
+What's your email address?"

 ### C9: Styling Tips & Care